futuregeeks/futuregeeks.github.io/README.md

 futuregeeks.github.io
 =====================

-the future home of futuregeeks.tv
+The future home of futuregeeks.tv.